 House motto – “We stand as one through times of triumph and despair, only to emerge stronger than before”

 Senior School House Captains and Vice-Captains are elected on an annual basis, each October.
-The positions are held by members of the Lower Sixth, following applications and subsequent interviews with the House Coordinator and Head of Sixth Form.
-Junior School House Captains are appointed on a semi-annual basis and are appointed after a vote from their peers in Junior School.
+The positions are held by members of the Lower Sixth, following applications and subsequent interviews with the House Co-ordinator and Head of Sixth Form.
+Junior School House Captains are appointed an annual basis.

 At the end of the year, various trophies are awarded to the winning Houses, with the House Captains, as representatives of their House, receiving the trophies.
-The ultimate prize is the House Cup, awarded to the House with the largest number of House Points across a number of both academic and sporting activities.
-The current holder of the House Cup is Helmets.
+The ultimate prize is the House Cup, awarded to the House with the largest number of House Points.
+The current holder of the House Cup is Swords.